Blepharoplasty | Brow Lift

 Skin laxity, gravity effects, and repetitive muscle strain can lead to heavy-appearing, saggy brows and deeply-etched lines and wrinkles across the forehead and between the eyebrows.
 If not addressed properly, these aging changes add years to a person’s appearance and can also make him/her appear angry or concerned.

-Brow lift surgery helps to smooth skin and revive the brow line and upper portion of the face.
+Brow lift surgery with Dr. Indeyeva helps to smooth skin and revive the brow line and upper portion of the face.
 During a brow lift, excess skin is removed via small incisions along the hairline.
 Loose facial muscles and tissues are also tightened and repositioned, thereby raising furrowed brows and smoothing forehead creases.
 The result is a more alert, approachable, and youthful appearance.

 The eyelids are among the first facial features to show signs of aging.
 Fat pads, which are held back in the eye socket by a thin fibrous membrane, begin to protrude and become more noticeable with age, leading to the appearance of undereye “bags.”
 Sagging upper eyelid skin also occurs, which can even pose a medical concern by hanging over the eyelashes and limiting a person’s field of vision.
 Collectively, the processes above lead to drooping upper and lower eyelids, the development of under-eye bags, and fine lines along the eyelids.